obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 Once you choose the property name you can give it a value.

-## Property types
+### Property types

 In addition to a name and value, properties also have a type.
 A _property type_ describes the kind of values can be stored.
+To change the type of a property click the property's icon or use the **Edit file property** command.

-Obsidian provides the following property types:
+Obsidian supports the following property types:

 - **Text**
 - **List**